 What the trend stories often overlook is how prescient the MSA’s developers were.
 The MSA calculations that were established in 1998 factor in a number of built-in assumptions reflecting estimated declines in consumption and sales as well as anticipated increases in taxes levied on cigarette sales.

-An estimated 258 billion cigarettes were sold in the U.S. last year, a decrease of about 2.5%.
+An estimated 258 billion cigarettes were sold in the U.S. in 2016, a decrease of about 2.5%.
 This rate of decline is fairly typical.
 The largest consumption decline occurred in 2009, after the federal excise tax rose to $1.01 per pack, a 259% increase.
 (The Great Recession, which ended in June 2009, may also have been a factor in declining consumption that year.)

 State-levied excise taxes, which can also have an adverse effect on overall consumption and sales rates, have been rising in recent years.
-According to the Campaign for Tobacco-Free Kids, the average state cigarette tax was $1.71 a pack as of September 1, 2017.5 California’s decision to increase its excise tax by $2 a pack on April 1 helped elevate the average this year.
+According to the Campaign for Tobacco-Free Kids, the average state cigarette tax was $1.72 a pack as of January 1, 2018.5 California’s decision to increase its excise tax by $2 a pack on April 1 helped elevate the average in 2017.

 Sometimes, even headlines about far-off and far-from-certain changes in tobacco regulation can lead to short-term volatility in tobacco bond prices.
-For example, there was a midsummer selloff and then a rebound in tobacco bonds after a Food and Drug Administration (FDA) press briefing about its plans ““to begin a public dialogue about lowering nicotine levels in combustible cigarettes to non-addictive levels through achievable product standards.”
+In 2017, for example, there was a midsummer selloff and then a rebound in tobacco bonds after a Food and Drug Administration (FDA) press briefing about its plans “to begin a public dialogue about lowering nicotine levels in combustible cigarettes to non-addictive levels through achievable product standards.”

 While the market reacted swiftly – tobacco stocks were rattled – the American Lung Association, among others, questioned the FDA’s ability to do the same.
 As a proof point of its contention that progress would likely be slow, the lung association reminded a reporter for thehill.com that the FDA has yet to act on a 2011 recommendation to ban the sale of menthol cigarettes.6 The FDA’s latest announcement calls for further public comment on flavored tobacco products, including menthol cigarettes.